wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 - __note.polyline.color__ : the color of the line of a note.
 - __note.polyline.weight__ : the width of the line of a note.
 - __note.style__ : the css style used to represent a note.
+- __note.svgIconWidth__ : the radius of the area to be mapped in the SVG icon
+- __note.svgAnleMaxDirection.right__ : the maximum angle of the direction to follow for the indication "Turn right" in the tooltip of the SVG icons
+- __note.svgAnleMaxDirection.slightRight__ : the maximum angle of the direction to follow for the indication "Turn slight right" in the tooltip of the SVG icons
+- __note.svgAnleMaxDirection.continue__ : the maximum angle of the direction to follow for the indication "Continue" in the tooltip of the SVG icons
+- __note.svgAnleMaxDirection.slightLeft__ : the maximum angle of the direction to follow for the indication "Turn slight left" in the tooltip of the SVG icons
+- __note.svgAnleMaxDirection.left__ : the maximum angle of the direction to follow for the indication "Turn left" in the tooltip of the SVG icons
+- __note.svgAnleMaxDirection.sharpLeft__ : the maximum angle of the direction to follow for the indication "Turn sharp left" in the tooltip of the SVG icons
+- __note.svgAnleMaxDirection.sharpRight__ : the maximum angle of the direction to follow for the indication "Turn sharp right" in the tooltip of the SVG icons
+- __note.svgZoom__ : the zoom value used to make the SVG icons
+- __note.svgAngleDistance__ : the minimum distance to use between the center of the SVG icon and the point used to calculate the rotation of the icon
+- __note.svgHamletDistance__ : the maximum distance between the center of the SVG icon and a point with the tag place = hamlet in OSM for this tag to be used in the address of the icon
+- __note.svgVillageDistance__ : the maximum distance between the center of the SVG icon and a point with the tag place = village in OSM for this tag to be used in the address of the icon
+- __note.svgCityDistance__ : the maximum distance between the center of the SVG icon and a point with the tag place = city in OSM for this tag to be used in the address of the icon
+- __note.svgTownDistance__ : the maximum distance between the center of the SVG icon and a point with the tag place = town in OSM for this tag to be used in the address of the icon
+- __note.svgTimeOut__ : the duration of the timeout sent with the request to create the SVG icon
+- __note.cityPrefix__ : a text that will be displayed before the name of the city in the address
+- __note.cityPostfix__ : a text that will be displayed after the name of the city in the address
 - __itineraryPointZoom__ : the zoom factor used to zoom in on a point in the route from a double-click in the control.
 - __displayEditionInHTMLPage__ : when this value is true and a route is being edited, changes to that route will be immediately imported into the roadbook.
 - __travelEditor.clearAfterSave__ : is not currently used.